 Ultrasonic Level Transducer

-Echomax® XRS-5 ultrasonic transducers provides reliable, continuous level monitoring of liquids and slurries in narrow lift stations/ wet wells, flumes, weirs and filter beds using a beam angle of just 10° and a CSM rubber face.
+Echomax® XRS-5 ultrasonic transducer provides reliable, continuous level monitoring of liquids and slurries in narrow lift stations/ wet wells, flumes, weirs and filter beds using a beam angle of just 10° and a CSM rubber face.
 The XRS-5 is non-contacting with a measuring range from 0.3 to 8 m (1 to 26 ft).
 Advanced echo processing ensures reliable data even in conditions with obstructions, turbulence and foam.
 The hermetically sealed CSM rubber face and the PVDF co-polymer enclosure are designed for maximum resistance to methane, salt water, caustics and harsh chemicals common to wastewater installations.

 Key Applications: wet wells, flumes, weirs, filter beds.